Claymore Laukahi sat silently on the banks of the old stream in the depths of Paoa Valley, tossing a few large stones in the water.

-Claymore never found out who the two children might have been no matter how many old newspaper articles he researched.
-Nor, was there any available obituaries regarding drownings in Paoa stream.
-Claymore also tried for a few years to go back to the stream at the exact time and place where he first encountered the manifestation, but nothing worked.
-He finally 72 to let it go.
+No matter how many old newspaper articles he researched, Claymore never found out who the two children might have been.
+Nor were there any available obituaries regarding drownings in the Paoa stream.
+Claymore also tried for a few years to return to the stream when and where he first encountered the manifestation, but something else was needed.
+He finally let it go.

-In 1972, Willy and Clara Laukahi were up the depths of Paoa Valley crossing a stream while on horseback.
-Looking up, they saw a strange man on the opposite bank of the stream which made them pause.
-Just then, a huge rolling surge of water appeared out of nowhere, missing the two of them by mere feet, saving them from being swept away, and drowning.
-Which explains why Claymore couldn't find any records of anyone drowning in Paoa stream, because it never happened.
+In 1972, Willy and Clara Laukahi were up the depths of Paoa Valley, crossing a stream while on horseback.
+Looking up, they saw a strange man on the opposite bank of the stream, making them pause.
+Just then, a huge rolling surge of water appeared out of nowhere, missing the two by mere feet, saving them from being swept away and drowning.
+This explains why Claymore couldn't find records of anyone drowning in the Paoa stream because it never happened.
 Willy ended up becoming Claymore's father.
-Clara, Willy's sister, raised and trained horses in Kamuela along with her husband Kempfer.
+Clara, Willy's sister, and her husband Kempfer raised and trained horses in Kamuela.

 No comments: